 Christian academics often feel misunderstood and alone, "aliens in a strange land," as University of Wyoming professor Chip Kobulnicky describes in both the church and the academy.
-Steve Classen, previously professor of Television, Film and Media Studies at Cal State LA, now at George Fox, shares his experience:
+Steve Classen, previously professor of Television, Film and Media Studies at Cal State LA, now at George Fox University, shares his experience:

 I feel a double-loneliness in what I do.
-In my church I feel lonely because most Christians don’t seem particularly interested in the work I do in higher education; most Christians aren’t particularly intellectually oriented; they don’t get what it’s like on a secular university campus; I appreciate my church, I appreciate my pastor; I’m even in leadership in my church—but my church-life rarely touches my professional life, and so I feel lonely as a professor in my church.
+In my church I feel lonely because most Christians don’t seem particularly interested in what I do in higher education; most Christians aren’t particularly invested in intellectual work; they don’t understand what it’s like to teach on a secular university campus; I appreciate my church, I appreciate my pastor; I’m even in leadership in my church—but my church-life rarely touches my professional life, and so I feel lonely as a professor in my church.

 I also feel lonely on my campus as a Christian—so much of what shapes the way I think about and understand the world, culture, history, the issues of the day are determined by my Christian faith and understanding, but in my secular university campus, no one seems interested in that—it just isn’t part of the professional conversation.
 So in my church I am lonely as a professor, and on my campus I am lonely as a Christian.